Effects of climate change on small island countries: Public health

 Climate change impacts small island ecosystems in ways that have a detrimental effect on public health.
 In island nations, changes in sea levels, temperature, and humidity may increase the prevalence of mosquitoes and diseases carried by them such as malaria and Zika virus.
 Rising sea levels and severe weather such as flooding and droughts may render agricultural land unusable and contaminate freshwater drinking supplies.
 Flooding and rising sea levels also directly threaten populations, and in some cases may be a threat to the entire existence of the island.

-Mitigation and adaptation
+Others

+Other impacts on small islands include: